-Balsa models will be judged on both their construction and their ability to fly.
+Balsa models are judged on both their construction and their ability to fly.

-The balsa glider design to be used will be that which is in the AAL Aircraft Modelling Class 4 Booklet and is to be built using the standard balsa sizes shown in the plan without excessive modification.
+The balsa glider design to be used is in the AAL Aircraft Modelling Class 4 Booklet and is to be built using the standard balsa sizes shown in the plan without excessive modification.

-The wingspan of any model shall not be less than 30cm.
+The wingspan of any model will not be less than 30cm.

 Individual members shall enter only one balsa model each.

 All balsa models entered must be the work of the entrant entirely.
 In the case of Group 1 (8–11 years) entrants, an absolute minimum of help is permitted, but not encouraged.

 Age of entry is at the date of the Australian Air League Review 2018 – 23 September 2018.

 All balsa models being entered in the Modelling competition(s) will be set up between 0700 hours and 0900 hours in readiness for judging at the Education Modelling Area.